 Cobb salads are often labeled unhealthy because of the oversized restaurant ones.
-This healthy chicken Cobb salad recipe for one is a great low-carb meal for one or two people.
+This keto cobb salad recipe with chicken is a great low-carb meal for one or two people.

-The Cobb salad often makes the list of the most unhealthy salads.
-However, this delicious salad is a low carb favorite of mine.
+There's one salad that often makes the list of the most unhealthy salads: cobb salad.
+However, this delicious salad is a low-carb favorite of mine!

 I think the bad press is because so many restaurants make the salad with humongous portion sizes.
 So the fat and calories skyrocket which mainstream considers bad.